plizkinzmey/remote-transmission-client-go/docs/testing-guide.md

 expect(modal).not.toBeNull();
 ```

-### Mocking Portal Components for Testing
+### Mocking Portal Components

-For components like Radix UI that use portals internally, you can mock them to avoid portal behavior:
+For components like Radix UI that use portals internally, you can mock them to simplify testing:

 ```typescript
 // Mock Dialog.Portal component from Radix UI